isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 <u>How to apply</u>

 If you think you are an eligible hirer or renter, please serve the **Notice of Revision** on your financing or leasing company and other required parties **<u>from 15 January 2021 onwards and by no later than 26 February 2021</u>**.
+Before serving the Notice of Revision, you should prepare the supporting documents (set out [here](https://www.go.gov.sg/re-align-landlordhardship-supportingdocs) which must be enclosed to the Notice of Revision.

 For more details on how to serve a Notice of Revision, please refer [here](/realign/process-repayment-scheme).